The White Phoenix Author Visits

-The session also includes plenty of time for children to ask questions about any aspects of writing, being an author, and writing historical fiction.
+All sessions include time for children to ask questions about any aspects of writing, being an author, and writing historical fiction.

 I am flexible as to the length and content of the visits, so feel free to discuss with me your school’s particular needs.